 Medical and access requirements

 Oxfam is committed to making our opportunities accessible for everyone.
-While it can be demanding should you have any specific access of health conditions you can discuss this with us in advance or you can detail the specifics within the profile when you sign up.
+You can discuss your access requirements with us in advance or you can detail the specifics within the profile when you sign up.

 Before you sign up

-Take a look at the role descriptions to see the different type of roles we undertake.
-We work closely with the Charter of Best Practice, Attitude is Everything.
-The ethos of the Charter is that Deaf and disabled people should be as independent as they want to be at live music events.
-We also advise you to look at the official festival websites too, as they often have information on accessibility, facilities and camping.
+Read the role descriptions to see the different type of roles we offer.
+We work closely with Attitude is Everything whose ethos is that Deaf and disabled people should be as independent as they want to be at live music events.
+Many festival websites have access information pages, which provide information on facilities such as viewing platforms or accessible campsites.
 You can find links to the official festival websites on each of our festival pages.

 Oxfam welcomes Deaf and disabled volunteers, and is dedicated to making festival volunteering as accessible as possible.
 If you have any access requirements, make sure you write this information in your profile when you sign up and we will be in touch to make sure we’ve understood correctly and to ensure we know how to best support you on site.

-There are many measures we can take to provide support, such as allocating you to specific accessible roles, providing a closer parking space, or bringing a Personal Assistant (PA) onsite.
-If you need to bring a PA, please ensure you read Oxfam’s PA policy (PDF, 114KB).
+There are many measures we can take to provide support, such as allocating you to specific accessible roles, providing a closer parking space, or bringing a Personal Assistant (PA) on-site.